-- Provide for a Waterflow Alarm Pressure Switch (P), (Model PS-10 or PS-40) to either activate an electric alarm, or shut down desired equipment.
+- ◆ Provide for a Waterflow Alarm Pressure Switch (P), (Model PS-10 or PS-40) to either activate an electric alarm, or shut down desired equipment.
 Connect it according to Figure 2. - Provide for a suitable air compressor, nitrogen or an air maintenance device.
-See System Air Pressure Requirements. - Over 16 m3 (4000 gallon) volume of sprinkler piping network, it is recommended to install an Air Release Accelerator, consult Bermad for appropriate device. - If required, provide a Water Motor Alarm, it shall be assembled and Install according to instructions with in it's package.
+See "System Air Pressure Requirements". - Provide Low-Air Pressure Switch (P2), (Model PS-10 or PS-40) to supervise the air pressure maintained in the sprinkler-piping network. - For over 16 m3 (4000 gallon) volume of sprinkler piping network, it is recommended to install an Air Release Accelerator, consult Bermad for appropriate device. - If required, provide a Water Motor Alarm, it shall be assembled and Installed according to instructions with in it's package.